htran1902/SpikyPop/README.md

 Simulating extracellular recordings of neuronal populations is a challenging task to understand extracellular field potentials at different scales.
 Detailed neuronal compartmental models with active/passive compartments are generally used which could lead to a high computational burden.
 On the contrary, simplified models have already been proposed such as the dipolar model.
 The latter has been used but it is biophysically not very realistic.
 A compromise must be found between detailed compartment models and point or dipole models of neurons.

+ The simulator takes the form of a linear geometry based filter that can model the shape of EAPs by taking into account its generation in the cell body and its propagation along the axon.
+The method is based on the convolution of the somatic membrane current given by the Hodgkin-Huxley dynamics and a geometrical filter taking into account the relative position of the electrode.

  For more details, see :